How to Read Comics Like Never Before: Unveiling the Secrets of the Ninth Art

 The Key to Enjoyment: Identify Why You Like What You Like

 The first and fundamental thing is to approach the comics that you like the most, not necessarily those considered “great works” by the rest of society.
-You should learn to detach yourself from urgencies, from any sense of duty.
+You should learn to let go of urgencies, of any sense of duty.
 Don’t listen to anyone who tells you that you must read this story or that you can’t miss that one.

-It shouldn’t matter to you if you’re the only one who hasn’t heard about the latest big revelation in the trendy narrative.
-This isn’t a sport or the news; you’re not concerned about who became famous writing what, or which graphic novel is about to be adapted into a miniseries.
+Don’t let it be relevant to you to be the only one who hasn’t heard about the latest big revelation in the trendy narrative.
+This is not a sport or the news; you’re not concerned about who became famous writing what, or which graphic novel is about to be adapted into a miniseries.
 Your mission is much more personal and valuable.

-Take great care to identify what you like, and once you’ve done so and you’re sure you’re reading for pleasure, ask yourself: Why?
+Take great care to identify what you like, and once you’ve done that and you’re sure you’re reading for pleasure, ask yourself: Why?
 Why do I like this?
-What decisions did the people who made this story make to achieve my liking it?
+What decisions did the people who made this story make to achieve that I liked it?

 Think about the writer, the artist, the inker, the colorists, and even the editor-in-chief.
 What decisions did they make that were the right ones, that resulted in you liking this?
 And also, where do you think they made mistakes, or what didn’t matter, but you liked it so much that it didn’t bother you?